South Lebanon conflict (1985–2000): Background

 Following the 1948 Arab–Israeli War, the 1949 Armistice Agreements were signed with United Nations mediation.
-The Lebanese–Israeli agreement created the armistice line, which coincided exactly with the existing international boundary between Lebanon and Palestine from the Mediterranean to the Syrian tri-point on the Hasbani River.
-From this tri-point on the Hasbani the boundary follows the river northward to the village of Ghajar, then northeast, forming the Lebanese–Syrian border.
-(The southern line from the tri-point represents the Palestine–Syria border of 1923.)
-Israeli forces captured and occupied 13 villages in Lebanese territory during the conflict, including parts of Marjayun, Bint Jubayl, and areas near the Litani River, but withdrew following international pressure and the armistice agreement.
+The Lebanese–Israeli agreement created the armistice line, which coincided exactly with the existing international boundary between Lebanon and Palestine from the Mediterranean to the Syrian tripoint on the Hasbani River.
+From this tripoint on the Hasbani the boundary follows the river northward to the village of Ghajar, then northeast, forming the Lebanese–Syrian border.
+The southern line from the tripoint represents the Palestine–Syria border of 1923.
+Israeli forces captured and occupied 13 villages in Lebanese territory during the conflict, including parts of Marjayoun, Bint Jbeil, and areas near the Litani River, but withdrew following international pressure and the armistice agreement.

 Although the Israel–Lebanon border remained relatively quiet, entries in the diary of Moshe Sharett point to a continued territorial interest in the area.
 On 16 May 1954, during a joint meeting of senior officials of the defense and foreign affairs ministries, Ben Gurion raised the issue of Lebanon due to renewed tensions between Syria and Iraq, and internal trouble in Syria.
 Dayan expressed his enthusiastic support for entering Lebanon, occupying the necessary territory and creating a Christian regime that would ally itself with Israel.
-The issue was raised again in discussions at the Protocol of Sèvres.
+The issue was raised again in 1956 discussions at the Protocol of Sèvres.

-The Israeli victory in the 1967 Six-Day War vastly expanded their area occupied in all neighboring countries, with the exception of Lebanon, but this extended the length of the effective Lebanon–Israel border, with the occupation of the Golan Heights.
+The Israeli victory in the 1967 Six-Day War vastly expanded their area occupied in all neighboring countries, with the exception of Lebanon.
+With the occupation of the Golan Heights, this extended the length of the effective Lebanon–Israel border.
 Although with a stated requirement for defense, later Israeli expansion into Lebanon under very similar terms followed the 1977 elections, which for the first time, brought the Revisionist Likud to power.